WePwn/demo_cli/README.md

 decision (a block, a context mismatch, or a snapshot): the tool prints a `Wrong call? → report it` line with a **prefilled** GitHub issue (decision, reason, matched rule, command already filled in).
-It is consent-based and one-directional — a link handed to you, nothing phones home.
+It is consent-based and one-directional, a link handed to you, nothing phones home.
 It stays silent on plain `ALLOW`s so it never becomes noise. `demo_cli receipt --share` turns any receipt into a plain-text proof card you can paste into an issue or thread.